-In other words, product planning is the essence of product management that entails managing a product throughout its life, that contributes to a company’s growth with increased productivity.
+In other words, product planning is the essence of product management that entails managing a product throughout its life, which contributes to a company’s growth with increased productivity.

 “Proper planning and preparation prevents poor performance.” ― Stephen Keague